 Passenger loading platforms to accommodate multiple West Plains connecting services with I-90 transit services, with the possibility of adding including intercity buses in the future

 Improved direct connectivity between the Airway Heights (phase two), Medical Lake and Cheney, alleviating the need to connect via downtown Spokane.

 Increased efficiency of existing services.

 1.1 million fewer annual vehicle miles and 95,000 fewer vehicle trips by the fourth year.

-Accommodates future HPT vehicles that will expedite travel through increased frequency, prepaid and faster boarding, and dedicated lanes.
+Accommodates future high performance vehicles that will expedite travel through increased frequency, prepaid and faster boarding, and dedicated lanes.

 Stakeholder outreach was a major component of this project.
 Two policy and technical design groups were formed to provide input into major decisions regarding the project

-Extensive public outreach was conducted as a part of the STA Moving Forward planning process in 2012, the results of which identified the Spokane to Cheney corridor as a top candidate for a High Performance Transit (HPT) Network and an ideal location for a transit center.
+Extensive public outreach was conducted as a part of the STA Moving Forward planning process in 2012, the results of which identified the Spokane to Cheney corridor as a top candidate for high performance transit and an ideal location for a transit center.

 In the years since then, multiple open houses and extensive public outreach have confirmed the need for a transit center and a commuter park and ride in the West Plains.